Stephens Memorial Hospital - Physical Rehabilitation

-Our caring staff of licensed therapists will help you build an activity program custom fit to your needs and your conditions.
-We can help you or your family member recover from these conditions:
+Our caring staff of licensed therapists will help you build an activity program custom fit to your needs and conditions such as:

 Our Services and Programs

 Physical Therapists apply research and proven techniques to help people get back in motion.
 They are trusted health care professionals with extensive clinical experience who examine, diagnose, and then prevent or treat conditions that limit the body's ability to move and function in daily life.
 (APTA definition)

 Physical Therapy focuses on your arms, legs, and spine and will help in restoring flexibility, strength, speed and power.

 Occupational Therapy is a skilled profession which enables people of any social circumstance, age, ability, injury and/or disease to engage in meaningful life activities - the Occupations - of life.
 (MEOTA.org)

 Occupational Therapy at Stephens Memorial Hospital focuses on helping improve your effectiveness in completing daily living activities, with hand rehabilitation or with cognitive perceptual skill application.
 Occupational Therapy helps people throughout the lifespan participate in the things they want and need to do.